Undergraduate Course

 - Postcolonialism

-Using case studies and coverage of historical and contemporary events, you will consider how you can apply these theories to developments in state relations, taking into account the growing institutions and processes of globalisation.
+Using case studies and coverage of historical and contemporary events, you will consider how you can apply these theories to developments in state relations.

 Credits: 20